NCAR/esds/posts/dask-tutorial.md

 ## Preparation

-If you did attend the Xarray tutorials (and have cloned this repository before:
+If you did attend the Xarray tutorials (and have cloned this repository before):

 - Stash their local changes with `git add .` and `git stash`